Griner swap reveals dilemma US faces in freeing detainees

 Scheindlin said during an interview after Bout was released that she thought that the time he had spent behind bars was adequate punishment.
 She said she always thought Bout’s sentence was too long and she would have given him a lesser one if she hadn’t been confined by statutory mandatory minimums.

-Saudi dissident Ali al-Ahmed, who runs the Washington-based Gulf Institute, has a cousin who was detained in Saudi Arabia and works to help other families with loved ones held in the oil-rich Gulf kingdom.
+Saudi dissident Ali al-Ahmed, who runs the Washington-based Gulf Institute, has a cousin who was detained in Saudi Arabia in 2019 and was released earlier this year but still can’t leave the country.
+Al-Ahmed works to help other families with loved ones held in the oil-rich Gulf kingdom.
+He said detainees like his cousin don’t have the celebrity of someone like Griner, and he feels not enough attention is being paid by the U.S. government to them.

 “They should not favor Americans of certain background over another American,” he said.
 “There has not been equality here.”